Arkansas father still missing after disappearing from family residence in July

 But the knock on Angie Allen-Clavet’s door on the family property in July of 2017, brought news that was anything but ordinary.
 It was about her 38-year-old brother Brad Allen.

-Brad and Angie’s cousin was at the door with Brad’s girlfriend, Megan.
+Brad and Angie’s cousin Jennifer Davidson was at the door with Brad’s girlfriend, Megan Coady.
 Brad and Megan lived with their two-year-old son in Brad’s grandfather’s house on the property.
-Angie says Megan told her she hadn’t heard from Brad for two days.
-Dateline reached out to Megan, but she was unavailable for comment on Monday.
+Brad also has two daughters from a previous relationship who live nearby.

-According to Angie, Megan said she and Brad had gotten into a fight on the night of July 17.
+Megan told Dateline she and Brad had gotten into a fight on the night of July 17.
 Then, around 3:00 a.m. on the 18th, Brad allegedly took off on foot.

-Brad owned a cell phone, but left it and all of his other personal items at the home.
+“He was aggravated with me when he left, but he was not that mad.
+He left to cool off and have some time to himself,” Megan told Dateline.
+“He told me he was going on a walk through the woods and he would be back in a few hours.”

+But on the morning of the 21st, Brad’s bank card was still at home.

+“When he didn’t show back up to get his money, that was the biggest red flag,” Megan told Dateline.
+“He would’ve at least come back to get his money.”

-Angie says that after telling Brad’s family he was missing, Megan and the cousin then reported Brad missing to the Ashley County Sheriff’s Office.
+Jennifer and Megan did one last search for Brad and spoke to neighbors once again before, Jennifer says, she told the rest of Brad’s family that he was missing.
+Jennifer and Megan then reported Brad missing to the Ashley County Sheriff’s Office.

+“The investigator came out to the 20 acres and came to each house and spoke to everybody and got their statements,” Jennifer told Dateline.

 Ashley County Sheriff Tommy Sturgeon told Dateline that police have conducted multiple searches for Brad.

-Note: Editor’s note: This article has been updated to include interviews with Brad’s cousin Jennifer Davidson and his girlfriend Megan Coady.